sabeydeedaya/docs/src/pages/dashboard/sso.md

----
-title: Single Sign-on for the Branch dashboard
-description: How to set up SAML with the Branch dashboard and your identity provider.
-path: tree/master/src/pages/dashboard
-source: sso.md
----
-# Single Sign-on

 ## Overview

 Branch offers Security Assertion Markup Language (SAML) / Single Sign-on (SSO) support for the dashboard.
 This allows you to use your identity provider (IdP) to centralize access to various services for your team and leverage existing directory systems and security groups.